KathidB/todolist/readme.md

 Todo list allows you to add, delete and edit entries.
 <br>
 The field has a limitation on the maximum number of characters.
-The website is not fully responsive.

 ## Info